 When the Lusitania is attacked, Avis must draw on all her newfound strength to cope with the confusion, terror and despair.
 How can she survive the sudden devastation of the ship?
 Will the people she cares about, especially the professor, live through the horror and danger?

 The immediacy of Frieda Wishinsky’s voice will engage readers in this thrilling story based on real events.
 They will identify with Avis and Professor Holbourn as they grapple with a stubborn captain, encounter German stowaways and contend with the feud between Avis’s two cabin mates.
-Set against a background of growing anxiety, readers will be glued to the dramatic unfolding events and the surprising fate of the people they have come to know.
+In an atmosphere of growing anxiety, readers will be glued to the dramatic events as they unfold and the surprising fate of the people they have come to know.

 Willow Dawson’s art depicts the stories the professor tells Avis in enchanting graphic-novel form.
 They provide a riveting magical element to the story, creating a story-within-a-story.

 Like Avis, readers will fall in love with Foula and will dream of the island long after they have reached the last page of this exciting story.